 The Saqqara Canon (a.k.a.
 Saqqara Tablet) contains a list of Egyptian pharaohs.
 Mariette wrote of the discovery to his patron Vicomte de Rougé in March of 1860, but the list was not published until 1864.

-It was found in a funerary shrine above the tomb of a lector priest by the name Tjunery (II.
+It was inscribed on a wall in a funerary shrine above the tomb of a lector-priest by the name Tjunery (II.
 The location of the tomb is lost, but supposedly south of Djoser's step pyramid, close to the pyramid of Unas, between the Monastery and Sekhemkhet’s enclosure.

 ), who lived during the reign of RamessesThe inscription originally listed 58 kings in two rows of 29 kings each, in reverse chronological order, starting with Ramesses II, going backwards to Adjib.
 It was discovered in eight parts, with a section missing, which was searched for but never found.
 It is assigned inventory number JE 11335 (CG 34516), and is on display in Hall 9 at the Egyptian Museum in Cairo.